MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 In **Solution Explorer**, right-click your solution and select **Add->New Project...**.
 In the **Add a new project** dialog, select the "Windows Application Packaging Project" template and click **Next**.
 Set the project name to "ExampleWidgetProviderPackage" and click **Create**.
 When prompted, set the target version to version 1809 or later and click **OK**.
 Next, right-click the ExampleWidgetProviderPackage project and select **Add->Project reference**.
 Select the **ExampleWidgetProvider** project and click OK.

+### Add a reference to the Windows App SDK Nuget package

+In a previous step, you added a reference to the Windows App SDK Nuget package to the widget provider project.
+You must also reference this nuget package in the MSIX packaging project.
+In **Solution Explorer**, right-click the ExampleWidgetProviderPackage project and select **Manage NuGet packages...**.
+In the NuGet package manager, select the Include prerelease check box near the top of the window, select the **Browse** tab and search for "Microsoft.WindowsAppSDK".
+In the version drop-down select **1.2.220930.4-preview2** then click **Install**.

 ### Update the package manifest